 - First-time graduate students must have a minimum 3.25 GPA in their last 60 hours of undergraduate course work.

-- Students who already hold a graduate degree must have a minimum 3.5 in all completed graduate course work.
+- Students who already have taken graduate-level course work or completed a graduate degree must have a minimum 3.5 GPA in all completed graduate course work.

 You must reapply for the Graduate College scholarship each academic year.

 First, you must sign into the Bobcat Online Scholarship System (BOSS) and complete the general application.
 The additional items below must also be submitted through BOSS in order to complete your Graduate College scholarship application.

 - current resume (two pages or less), including:

 - other information pertinent to your program and/or demonstrating your intellectual, creative, and leadership promise

 - essay (no more than 200 words) expressing your career objectives and reasons for selecting your graduate program